Resource Description Framework

-The Resource Description Framework (RDF) is a World Wide Web Consortium (W3C) standard originally designed as a data model for metadata.
-It has come to be used as a general method for description and exchange of graph data.
-RDF provides a variety of syntax notations and data serialization formats, with Turtle (Terse RDF Triple Language) currently being the most widely used notation.
+The Resource Description Framework (RDF) is a method to describe and exchange graph data.
+It was originally designed as a data model for metadata by the World Wide Web Consortium (W3C).
+It provides a variety of syntax notations and formats, of which the most widely used is Turtle (Terse RDF Triple Language).

 RDF is a directed graph composed of triple statements.
-An RDF graph statement is represented by: 1) a node for the subject, 2) an arc that goes from a subject to an object for the predicate, and 3) a node for the object.
-Each of the three parts of the statement can be identified by a URI.
+An RDF graph statement is represented by: (1) a node for the subject, (2) an arc from subject to object, representing a predicate, and (3) a node for the object.
+Each of these parts can be identified by a Uniform Resource Identifier (URI).
 An object can also be a literal value.
 This simple, flexible data model has a lot of expressive power to represent complex situations, relationships, and other things of interest, while also being appropriately abstract.

 RDF was adopted as a W3C recommendation in 1999.
-The RDF 1.0 specification was published in 2004, the RDF 1.1 specification in 2014.
+The RDF 1.0 specification was published in 2004, and the RDF 1.1 specification in 2014.
 SPARQL is a standard query language for RDF graphs.
-RDFS, OWL and SHACL are ontology languages that are used to describe RDF data.
+RDF Schema (RDFS), Web Ontology Language (OWL) and SHACL (Shapes Constraint Language) are ontology languages that are used to describe RDF data.

 Overview

 The RDF data model is similar to classical conceptual modeling approaches (such as entity–relationship or class diagrams).
 It is based on the idea of making statements about resources (in particular web resources) in expressions of the form subject–predicate–object, known as triples.
-The subject denotes the resource, and the predicate denotes traits or aspects of the resource, and expresses a relationship between the subject and the object.
+The subject denotes the resource; the predicate denotes traits or aspects of the resource, and expresses a relationship between the subject and the object.

 For example, one way to represent the notion "The sky has the color blue" in RDF is as the triple: a subject denoting "the sky", a predicate denoting "has the color", and an object denoting "blue".
 Therefore, RDF uses subject instead of object (or entity) in contrast to the typical approach of an entity–attribute–value model in object-oriented design: entity (sky), attribute (color), and value (blue).

 RDF is an abstract model with several serialization formats (being essentially specialized file formats).
 In addition the particular encoding for resources or triples can vary from format to format.

 This mechanism for describing resources is a major component in the W3C's Semantic Web activity: an evolutionary stage of the World Wide Web in which automated software can store, exchange, and use machine-readable information distributed throughout the Web, in turn enabling users to deal with the information with greater efficiency and certainty.
 RDF's simple data model and ability to model disparate, abstract concepts has also led to its increasing use in knowledge management applications unrelated to Semantic Web activity.

-A collection of RDF statements intrinsically represents a labeled, directed multi-graph.
-This makes an RDF data model better suited to certain kinds of knowledge representation than are other relational or ontological models.
+A collection of RDF statements intrinsically represents a labeled, directed multigraph.
+This makes an RDF data model better suited to certain kinds of knowledge representation than other relational or ontological models.

 As RDFS, OWL and SHACL demonstrate, one can build additional ontology languages upon RDF.